Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

 \subsection{Stellar streams in the Milky Way}

 Stellar streams, particularly those produced by tidally disrupted stars from globular clusters have very small velocity dispersions.
-These cold streams can be gravitationally perturbed by substructure in the Milky-Way halos making them excellent probes of low mass subhalos \cite{Johnston:2001wh,Carlberg:2009ae,Yoon:2010iy,Erkal:2015kqa,Bovy:2016irg, Bonaca:2018fek, Banik:2018pjp,ibata2020}.
+These cold streams can be gravitationally perturbed by substructure in the Milky Way halos making them excellent probes of low mass subhalos \cite{Johnston:2001wh,Carlberg:2009ae,Yoon:2010iy,Erkal:2015kqa,Bovy:2016irg, Bonaca:2018fek, Banik:2018pjp,ibata2020}.
 Subhalos are expected to alter orbits of the closest stream stars creating characteristic gaps that can be observed to infer the time of encounter and the mass of the perturber.
 Observable gaps can probe subhalos in the mass range $10^5-10^6 M_\odot$, pushing the limit significantly below the galaxy formation threshold, allowing us to probe dark substructure. \red{The long thin stellar stream GD-1 shows evidence for such a gap and a correlated spur of nearby stars, which could be consistent with an interaction with a perturber~\cite{Bonaca:2020psc}.
 This perturber has to be fairly compact with approximately $10^6-10^8$ in mass for a Hernquist profile with a scale radius of $30\ \rm pc$ or smaller~\cite{Bonaca:2018fek}.}

 \red{SIDM predictions can change the radial distribution, the numbers and the internal densities of the subhalos, as discussed in the previous section on strong lensing (Sec.~\ref{sec:strong_lensing}).
 This will result in quantitatively different predictions for the kinematic and density perturbations that are imprinted on the streams thereby providing a venue to constrain SIDM.
 In particular, core collapse can lead to dense inner cores that could survive the extreme tidal effects near the disk.
 Densities of order $10 \rm M_\odot/pc^3$ and higher, similar to those required in Ref.~\cite{Bonaca:2018fek}, are possible within the inner part of a core-collapsed SIDM subhalo~\cite{nishikawa2019} but a more detailed discussion of the implications is lacking.
-Like with the strong lensing case, this preliminary analysis highlights a real possibility for discovering SIDM if more thin streams are discovered.}
+Like with the strong lensing case, this preliminary analysis highlights a real possibility for discovering SIDM if more thin streams are discovered.
+More recent work in Ref.~\cite{Zhang:2024fib} shows that a collapse subhalo could explain the high density of the perturber of the GD-1 stellar stream.}

 The most recent data from DES analysing 5000 deg$^2$ of sky from their year 3 data have found 11 new streams within 50 kpc of our location in the MW, these streams are observed down to surface brightness of 23 $\rm mag/arcsec$ \cite{DES:2018imd}.
 While currently DES is the state-of-the-art, with the most sensitive wide-area view, with the advent of the Vera C. Rubin Observatory we are expected to see of the order of a hundred streams out to the virial radius of the MW halo \cite{DES:2018imd}.
 Moreover, spectroscopic programs like the S$^5$ survey and instruments like the Maunakea Spectroscopic Explorer telescope will allow us to follow up on some of the streams with spectroscopic data to observe the disruptions of the streams in velocity space \cite{Li:2019nud,li_s5_2019,li_s5_2022}.